johnedstone/class102/simple_hello_world/README.md

 * For your Homework: Add a new URL pattern and a function to display new content
 * Hint: I've done Boo Hoo!
 * For Extra Credit: Add a new URL pattern that returns 'Hello World', so that you have 2 urls returning the same content.
+* Reminder:
-* Reminder: talk about MVC, e.g. one can change the URL and get the same content
+    * talk about MVC, e.g. one can change the URL and get the same content
+    * talk about trailing slash (301)

 #### Comments
 * This first example is [stolen shameless from ... ](https://github.com/lightweightdjango/examples/blob/chapter-1/hello.py)